go101/go101/pages/apps-and-libs/gotv.md

 to install GoTV.

 A 1.17+ toolchain version is needed to finish the installation.
-The toolchain version may be uninstalled after pinning a suitable toolchain verison (see below).
+The toolchain version may be uninstalled after pinning a suitable toolchain version (see below).

 ## Usage